Jay S. Walker: Partnership with IGT

 In 2006 Walker Digital entered into a strategic partnership with International Game Technology (IGT), the world’s largest manufacturer of casino games.
 He worked with IGT to develop innovative concepts and technologies for dozens of networked slot machines and other gaming devices, initially under a comprehensive license agreement.

 The first result of the partnership was Guaranteed Play, a new method for casino game players to purchase game play.
 Customers receive a fixed number of slot machine spins or blackjack hands, known as a "session" of play, at a discounted price, by paying in advance.

 Perfect Pay Baccarat

 In 2009 Walker Digital subsidiary Walker Digital Gaming introduced the Perfect Pay Baccarat (card game) table and Smart Table Network, supporting Elite Baccarat.
 Industry business journals reported that Perfect Pay utilizes RFID technology to track baccarat wagers, hand outcomes, payouts and player ratings in real time while eliminating losses from dealer mis-pays, counterfeit chips and other problems.

 Perfect Pay and Elite Baccarat both won Gold Awards from Casino Journal at the 2009 Gaming Technology Summit.
 He later founded Upside Travel.

 LabTV

 In 2013, Walker founded LabTV to encourage students to consider a medical research career.

 ApiJect Systems Corporation

-In 2018, Jay Walker and Marc Koska co-founded ApiJect Systems, Corp., a medical technology company that creates single-use plastic injectors.
-He serves as the company’s chairman.
+In 2018, Walker and Marc Koska co-founded ApiJect Systems, Corp, a medical technology company that creates single-use plastic injectors.
+He is the company’s chairman.